jbakse/Systems_Lab/docs/lesson_plans/aug_28.md

 - What approaches do they encourage?
 - What solutions do they suggest?
 - What is the **impact we want** and what should we **make** to **achieve that impact**?

+In *Design Q&A*, Charles Eames suggests a defintion of design that I have generally adopted:

+> One could describe Design as a plan for arranging elements to accomplish a particular purpose.

+From this definition comes a method of design that focuses on understanding the features of a problem—the purpose—and evaluate a solution—the arrangement of elements—on how it impacts those features.
+It is critical howerver to also consider the broader impacts—externalities—of solutions.
+What are the costs and benefits created by a solution outside the features of the specific problem addressed?

 ## Creative Technology Systems Lab